How to Manage API Sharing Permissions and Link Expiration

 Best Practices for Programmatic Delivery

 Error handling is another important component of programmatic delivery.
-Your application must anticipate scenarios where a file is unavailable, a user lacks the correct permissions, or the network drops a connection.
-Implementing exponential backoff strategies for failed requests ensures your system recovers from temporary outages without overwhelming the API server.
+Your application must anticipate scenarios where a file is unavailable, a caller lacks access, or the network drops a connection.
+Implementing exponential backoff for failed requests, and waiting on x-ve-limit-expires after a 1671 response, keeps your system from overwhelming the API server.
 By logging clear, detailed error messages, you provide your operations team with the context they need to diagnose and resolve issues.

 Troubleshooting Common API Integration Issues

 Even with careful planning, API integrations can encounter unexpected hurdles.
-One frequent issue involves malformed JSON requests.
-When creating an expiring link, ensuring the expiration timestamp follows the ISO multiple format is mandatory.
-A minor formatting error, such as a missing timezone indicator, will cause the server to reject the payload.
-Always validate your data structures before transmitting them to the API.
+One frequent issue involves a malformed expires value.
+When creating an expiring portal share, the timestamp must use YYYY-MM-DD HH:MM:SS.
+A minor formatting error will cause the server to reject the payload with error code 1605 Invalid Input.
+Always validate your form fields before transmitting them to the API.

 Cross-Origin Resource Sharing (CORS) errors often appear when building web-based frontends that interact directly with the API.
 Browsers enforce CORS policies to prevent malicious scripts from making unauthorized requests to external domains.
 To resolve these errors, ensure your application routes API calls through a secure backend proxy rather than executing them directly from the client's browser.
 This architecture solves the CORS issue and prevents you from exposing your API keys to the public internet.

-When debugging complex access issues, rely on Fast.io's built-in audit logs.
-The Intelligence Mode automatically indexes workspace activity, making it easy to trace exactly when a file was uploaded, who generated a share link, and when that link was accessed.
-If an agent fails to transfer ownership correctly or a webhook does not fire as expected, the audit log provides the objective truth needed to identify the root cause.
+When debugging complex access issues, rely on Fastio's built-in audit logs.
+Workspace intelligence indexes workspace activity, making it easy to trace exactly when a file was uploaded, who created a share, and when that share was used.
+Search the log with GET /current/events/search/.
+If an agent fails to create a share or a human cannot open a portal, the audit log provides the objective record needed to identify the root cause.
 This transparency is valuable for maintaining strict security standards while iterating on new features.

 Frequently Asked Questions